SilentNightSound/GI-Model-Importer/README.md

 &nbsp;
 ## Installation Instructions (3DMigoto Blender Plugin)

 In order to modify game models, you need to also setup your Blender plugins and environment.
-The 3DMigoto plugin works with supports Blender 2.80+
+The 3DMigoto plugin works with Blender 2.80+

 1. Download and install Blender